Kimberlyshan/5022/README.md

 ## Summary

-For the past 5 years, l have been continuously developing both theoretical and practical knowledge through various courses and internships, and I hope to continue honing my skills in the field of data analysis.
+For the past 5 years, l have been continuously developing my theoretical and practical knowledge through various courses and internships, and I hope to continue honing my skills in the field of data analysis.
 I am proficient in a number of data management systems and computer skills, including Python, SQL, R, Stata, QGIS, Geoda and Excel.

 I like to explore the relationship between numbers and translate numbers and spreadsheets into words.
 In the era of big data, these words have become operational solutions and strategies for enterprises.
 I feel pride for making data more accessible to others.